Lady Dedlock dead in her daughter, Esther Summerson’s arms (Bleak House, 2005)

 I was stirred by the scene emphasizing his permanent caring for his friend, Phil (Michael Smiley) who certainly would be up shit’s creek without George (and in our world).
 I read in newspapers how modern parents give their children X amount of time to get a job or get out.

 I had quite a weep-fest.
 I cried intensely (I didn’t think they could do it since I know the story and some of the characters so well), and specially over Joe’s death.
 Tears just spilled out of my eyes often.

 I rejoiced at George’s trying to shot Smallweed for his spite; Philip Davis as Smallweed caught just how poisonous and destructive the small weeds in all communities are.
 What Smallweed would think mighty generous is actually what is seen as generous in our world.

-Alun Armstrong was brilliant as the good and incisively perceptive Bucket — it’s an important part.
+Alun Armstrong was brilliant as the (to Dickens, not me) good and incisively perceptive Bucket — it’s an important part.
 Ada’s (Carey Mulligan’s) loyalty to Richard Carstairs (Patrick Kennedy) all the while he is gradually being tempted to greed and idleness and then sickened unto death by the leech Harold Skimpole was well done, particularly her anger and resentment against those whose criticism of Richard was well-meant.
 Those I expected to be acted as meaner were refreshingly humane: Timothy West as Sir Leicester Dedlock weeps for his wife, and is broken by her death (is last seen being helped along by Sergeant George who has been re-united with his mother, the Dedlock housekeeper).

 I thought too that Davies is to be commended for not just ending when the mystery is solved, or bringing all the threads together then, but allowing the narrative two more parts so it ends in a lingering manner.